My Psychedelic Roots

 02 June 2025

-Seeking knowledge, experiencing suffering, and finding understanding in surrender
+Seeking knowledge, experiencing suffering, and encountering understanding in surrender

 Manzar Zare is a Muslim woman, mother, legal professional and PhD student who is conducting research on psychedelics and the mental health of people of color, with a particular focus on support to Muslim women.
 This research naturally played a big role in her decision to have her own experience with psychedelics, which she recently experienced in a well supported retreat in Jamaica.
 This decision also came out of her experience of becoming a mother and navigating her own mental health struggles with postpartum depression.
 Manzar embodies thoughtfulness in both senses of the word: both in her caring for the lived experience of others, and in her desire to explore and understand the human experience with her whole mind, body and spirit.